-Cheyenne Marlin, an enrolled member of the Grand Traverse Band of Ottawa and Chippewa Indians, is the Assistant Director of the U.P.
-Scholars Program at Michigan.
-In her role, she works to develop, implement, and evaluate targeted programs and strategies to enhance student success for undergraduate students from Michigan’s Upper Peninsula.
+Megan Roberts is the U.P.
+Scholars Program Manager.
+In her role, she works to develop, implement, and evaluate programming and strategies that are tailored to rural students to enhance student access and success for undergraduate students from Michigan’s Upper Peninsula.

 Megan grew up in Houghton Lake, Michigan, a small town three hours north of Ann Arbor.
 As an undergraduate student on our campus, she began to realize how her experiences growing up up north shaped her pathway to and through campus in unique ways.
 These personal experiences first sparked her passion for building bridges between rural communities and higher education, and she focused her undergraduate thesis research and graduate studies on supporting rural student access and success.
 Megan currently serves as the Co-President for the NACAC Rural and Small Town Special Interest Group.